osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 ## Compound Indexes
-Often, a single property (such as a DateTime), is adequate for defining an index; however, for more complex scenarios, Sds allows you to define multiple properties.
+Often, a single property (such as a DateTime), is adequate for defining an index; however, for more complex scenarios, SDS allows you to define multiple properties.
 Indexes defined by multiple properties are known as *compound indexes*.

 When defining a compound index in .NET, you should apply the ``OSIsoft.Sds.SdsMemberAttribute`` on each of the type’s properties that are combined to define the index.
 Set the ``IsKey`` property to ``true`` and give ``Orderfield`` a